coredao-org/CoreDAO-Docs/docs/Dev-Guide/erc20-tokens.md

 You can add additional functions to your contract, such as:

 - **Burning Tokens**: A function to burn (destroy) tokens.

-For additional customization, you can refer to OpenZeppelin's ERC-20 documentation and add features like token burning, pausing, or allowances.
+- **Roles**: Roles allow you to assign different permissions to addresses, such as minting or burning tokens, ensuring secure and controlled actions within the contract.

+- **Upgradability** : Enables you to upgrade the contract logic after deployment without losing data, ensuring flexibility for future improvements

 You can find more information on OpenZeppelin ERC-20 implementation [here](https://docs.openzeppelin.com/contracts/4.x/erc20).

----

 ## References: